Exploring Bali Furniture Designs, Design Evolution, and Styling Tips for Your Home

 Design Development: from traditional to contemporary

-The rich cultural and traditional values of Indonesia are often translated very well in their furniture.
+The rich cultural and traditional values of Indonesia are often translated very well into their furniture.
 However, you’ll find a large sub-divide in the type of Indonesian furniture aesthetics available in the market.
-Let’s take a close look at both of them, and why each one is relevant in its own right:
+Let’s take a close look at both of them and why each one is relevant in its own right:

 Where to use Indonesian furniture in your homes?